 - Brinley Newborn Summary: Week 12

 Nursing went well this week except for one day–a wonder week 8 thing so see that below to know about that day.

 She is still on the 1-2 times per week pooping plan.

 Oh sleeping!
 This was a great week.
 One morning early in the week I woke at 5:30 AM and realized she hadn’t woken in the night at all.
 A 7.5 hour stretch!
 It was a day I needed her on her normal schedule because I was helping in Kaitlyn’s class, so I woke her, fed her, then put her back down and got her up again at 7:30.

-Through the week, she kept sleeping longer and longer.
-She moved to 9 hours!
+Throughout the week, she kept sleeping longer and longer.
+She moved to 9 hours at night!

 As she ate, I thought and thought about what to do.
 In the end, I decided to put her down and then get her up in two hours.
 I had two driving reasons for coming to that decision.

 >>>Read: 5-6 AM “Night” Wakings

 The first reason was that if I started the day then, she likely would drop a feeding.